stefanbesler/struckig/README.md

 # Example: Create time-based profile for 1 axis

-This examples shows how to create a single-axis trajectory from point A=0mm to point B=100mm.
-The initial state assumes that the trajectory is in stillstand and target velocity and acceleration is set to
-0. The `MinDuration` parameter is set to `10s`.
-Please not that `MaxVelocity`, `MaxAcceleration` and `MaxJerk` would allow for a shorter travel time, but  if `MinDuration` together with Synchronization = SynchronizationType.TimeSync is set, the `MinDuration` parameter is considered instead.
+This example shows how to create a single-axis trajectory from point A=0mm to point B=100mm.
+The initial state assumes that the trajectory is in stillstand and target velocity and acceleration is set to 0.
+The `MinDuration` parameter is set to `10s`.
+Please note that `MaxVelocity`, `MaxAcceleration` and `MaxJerk` would allow for a shorter travel time, but  if `MinDuration` together with Synchronization = SynchronizationType.TimeSync is set, the `MinDuration` parameter is considered instead.

 ```
 PROGRAM Example
 VAR
   otg : Struckig.Ruckig(deltaTime:=0.001, dofs:=1) := (
     Synchronization :=     SynchronizationType.TimeSync, // Set to TimeSync, otherwise MinDuration is ignored
-    MinDuration :=         10.0, // if MinDuration is set to a value > 0 it is considered in trajectory calculation
+    MinDuration :=         10.0, // if MinDuration is set to a value > 0 and Synchronization is set to TimeSync it is considered in trajectory calculation
     MaxVelocity :=         [ 2000.0 ],
     MaxAcceleration :=     [ 20000.0 ],
     MaxJerk :=             [ 800000.0 ],